Enterprise Ecommerce Platform

 Enterprise companies’ large size and organizational complexity are two common challenges that enterprises need to navigate when implementing ecommerce platforms.
-With the right approach and long-term planning, enterprises can anticipate and overcome roadblocks in their ecommerce implementations.
+With the right approach and long-term planning, enterprises can anticipate and overcome roadblocks in their ecommerce platform implementations.

 Ecommerce both impacts - and is impacted by - many enterprise departments which have their own KPIs, budgets, decision making rules and goals.
 Departments include: sales, marketing, IT, finance, logistics, buyers, security, HR, legal, and more.
 Big changes, like implementing enterprise ecommerce platforms or significant changes in business processes, usually require significant energy and time.